JavierRamiroGarcia/NG-Tax/NG-Tax-v1/NG-Tax-v1 user manual.md

 Go to http://www.drive5.com/usearch/download.html and download the USEARCH linux version.
 Make a copy of the file with the name usearch and place it in the bin folder of NG-Tax-v1.

+Downloading the database:

-To install the pipeline and clustalw run the NG-Tax_installer_unix.sh scrip from the folder NG-Tax-v1.
+To install the pipeline and clustalw, run the NG-Tax_installer_unix.sh script from the folder NG-Tax-v1.
 It will also download the Silva database.
 ```
 cd NG-Tax/NG-Tax-v1/
 ./NG-Tax_installer_unix.sh